dvetriak/Python_homework/README.md

 This repository contains a Django project setup script that automates the process of setting up a development environment for a Django web application.

-# Prerequisites
-Before you begin, make sure you have the following prerequisites installed on your system:

-* Python 3.7
-* MySQL Server
-* Git
-* Virtualenv (installed globally)
-* Pip (Python package manager)

 # Getting Started

 Follow these steps to set up your development environment: